Yugen-ai/canso-data-plane-k8s-cluster-tf/README.md

 > If you change the cluster name, ensure you update the same in the rest of the configs, especially the IRSA roles.
 > For e.g Each IRSA role has a `cluster_service_accounts` variable that uses the cluster name.

-Any ingress rules(forthe VPC security group) or additional rules(for the EKS security group) can be added as follows:
+Any ingress rules(for the VPC security group) or additional rules(for the EKS security group) can be added as follows:
 ```
 additional_security_group_rules = [
   {